SDBrett/jekyllblog/_posts/2017-01-26-python-parsing-values-from-api-response.md

 Boto3 was my first real attempt to work with an API interface.
 At the start, I had difficulty using the API response.
 This was partly due to only light exposure to Python.
 Also, an incorrect understanding of what the response was.

-When people talk about APIs, it';s hard to go a minute without hearing &#8220;JSON format';.
+When people talk about APIs, it';s hard to go a minute without hearing "JSON format';.
 I had seen JSON formatted text before.
 Combining this, with documentation displaying API call response in JSON formation, lead to a 2+2=5 scenario.
 I thought that was the object type returned.

 JSON is a text formatting standard.
 That';s it.
 It does not describe the object type which is returned.
-For a high level &#8220;What is JSON&#8221; visit this [page](http://developers.squarespace.com/what-is-json/).
+For a high level "What is JSON&#8221; visit this [page](http://developers.squarespace.com/what-is-json/).

 #### API Response Object Types